michaelmaniscalco/network/README.md

 # network [WIP] - a simple, easy to use async network library using work contracts
-lots of logging and error handling to be added
+lots of logging, documentation and error handling to be added

 # notes on the multicast example